 - 1. The basic engineering phase of an engineering, procurement and construction management ("EPCM") contract has been completed. - 2.
-The Plan of Operations has been submitted to the BLM and NDEP to obtain all required operating permits and approvals.
-The Plan of Operations, which details the plan for Gibellini from mine design, to processing facilities, to reclamation, was deemed complete by the BLM.
-Importantly, the Plan of Operations incorporates numerous product outputs for high-purity vanadium products including electrolyte for the vanadium flow battery market. - 3.
-The Company has key personnel to oversee the permitting and development stages of Gibellini.
+The Plan of Operations and Nevada Reclamation Plan (PoO) has been submitted to the BLM and NDEP to obtain state and federal approvals.
+The PoO details the plan for Gibellini from mine design, to processing facilities, to reclamation and final closure.
+Importantly, the PoO incorporates numerous product outputs for high-purity vanadium products including electrolyte for the vanadium flow battery market.
+After initial review by the BLM, the Company is currently in the process of revising the PoO in advance of the completion of an Environmental Impact Statement. - 3.
+The Company has commenced work towards all other environmental permits including, but not limited to, the Water Pollution Control Permit, Class II Air Permit, Water and Sewage Systems Permits and Nevada Bureau of Health Permits. - 4.
+The Company has hired key personnel to oversee the permitting and development stages of Gibellini.
 Such personnel include an Executive Vice President, Operations as well as a Vice President, Environment to lead the current environmental permitting of Gibellini.